Husum Red Pied: History

 The Husumer Rotbunte is a red variant of the Angeln Saddleback; its full official name is Deutsches Sattelschwein – Abteilung Rotbuntes Husumer Schwein, 'German Saddleback Pig – Red Pied Husumer section'.

 In 1864, during the Second Schleswig War, Prussia declared victory over Danish lands and instituted new laws forbidding the display of the Danish flag.
-Separatist farmers bred the pig to resemble the Nordic cross in the flag.
+According to legend, separatist farmers bred the pig to resemble the Nordic cross in the flag.
 They were unable to breed the horizontal stripe but they succeeded in creating what culturally Danish people celebrated as the Danish Protest Pig (Husumer Protestschwein, Husum Protestsvin).

 It was recognized as a breed in 1954; the last time a sow with piglets was seen at a show was at Rendsburg in 1968, and thereafter it was thought to be extinct.

 Pigs corresponding to the description of the breed were seen again in Berlin in 1984, and a breed association, the Interessengemeinschaft Rotbuntes Husumer Schwein, was formed in that year.
 In 2007 the breed society was the Schweineherdbuchzucht Schleswig-Holstein e.V..

 Breeding populations exist in the Berlin Zoological Garden, the Hanover Zoo, the Tierpark Arche Warder near Kiel, in the ZOOM Erlebniswelt Gelsenkirchen, in Dalmsdorf (Mecklenburg), Hof Lütjensee, and on the Archehof Blumencron.
 The Dortmund Zoo and the Tierpark Krüzen house small populations too.
 At the moment, around 140 specimens are alive worldwide.
 The German federal state of Schleswig-Holstein supports preservation of the breed for its cultural value.